The answer to the meta is the number that has been left out of the grid in 4 places

 Congrats.
 A quarter of a metric quart (liter) -- makes sense.
 Are there any other metric measures that are not based only on factors of 10?

-hoover 2s · about 1 month ago
+hoover 2s · 3 months ago

 Add me to the list of people trying 237, 236, 236.6, 236.588, and then even subtracting 1 from each because we already have 1ml and just need (236, 235, 235,6, 235,588) more!
 Also my first guesses were 946+ because I was converting from 4 cups.

-Carolyn 3s · about 1 month ago
+Carolyn 3s · 3 months ago

 I first entered 240, but figured perhaps a rounder number would be better.
 Congrats on the 250th!!

-Tom Wilson 🤓8:59 · about 1 month ago
+Tom Wilson 🤓8:59 · 3 months ago

 Congrats, Ben, on reaching such an impressive milestone.
 (I won't do the math on how many of those metas I DIDN'T solve, but I'm selfishly looking forward to many more!)

-MatthewL 🤓7:42 · about 1 month ago
+MatthewL 🤓7:42 · 3 months ago

 Tried all sorts of combinations before finally finding a Google entry that said "Yes, 250 milliliters (mL) is the same as one cup in some countries, but it depends on the measuring cup and the country."
 Figured it was an Aussie thing again.
 Who knew?
 Thanks for the puzzle, Ben!

-KayW 🤓4:10 · about 1 month ago
+KayW 🤓4:10 · 3 months ago

 WOW!
 Happy SEMIQUINCENTENNIAL or BISESQUICENTENNIAL or whatever you call it in Australia.
 Very impressive by any measure!
 And count me in the 237 and every permutation thereof camp for the first dozen or so entries I tried.
 Even google is US-centric.